gangmuk/gangmuk.github.io/_posts/2025-12-02-my-way-of-understanding-vllm-v1-scheduling-algorithm.md

 This enables future requests to benefit from the cached blocks if they share common prefixes.

 ## Memory Allocation Details
+`allocate_slots()` is the function that allocates blocks for a request.
+It is called when the scheduler attempts to allocate blocks for a request in Phase 1 or Phase 2.
 When `allocate_slots()` is called, the KVCacheManager performs this process:

 ### Block Layout